 User presence in Teams

-Presence is part of a user's profile in Microsoft Teams (and throughout Microsoft 365 or Office 365).
+Presence is part of a user's profile in Microsoft Teams (and throughout Microsoft 365).
 Presence indicates the user's current availability and status to other users.
-By default, anyone in your organization using Teams can see (in nearly real time) if other users are available online.
-Presence is updated in real time on the web and desktop versions when you refresh the page on mobile.
+By default, anyone in any organization using Teams can see (in nearly real time) if other users are available online.

-For details about Teams user profiles on different platforms, see Teams features by platform.
+For details about Teams user profiles on different platforms, see also Teams features by platform.

-Teams respects your privacy configuration so if you have enabled the privacy mode, your presence will not be visible to external users.
+Teams respects your privacy configuration so if you have enabled the privacy mode, your presence isn't visible to people outside the organization.

 Presence states in Teams